 In times when human rights and peace are under threat in many places, Iceland’s position is clear, lasting peace cannot exist without respect for human rights.
 As a small, non-military nation, Iceland has direct interest in ensuring that international law is upheld and that the fundamental rights of all are guaranteed.

-Panel Discussion: Birna Þórarinsdóttir, Executive Director of UNICEF Iceland, Bylgja Árnadóttir, Head of Human Rights Affairs, Jón Gunnar Ólafsson, Lecturer at the Faculty of Political Science, University of Iceland and Stella Samúelsdóttir, Executive Director of UN Women Iceland
+Þorgerður Katrín Gunnarsdóttir, Minister for Foreign Affairs, gave a speech to open the meeting before the panel commenced.
+The panel was moderated by Kári Hólmar Ragnarsson, Associate Professor at the Faculty of Law, University of Iceland and participants were Birna Þórarinsdóttir, Executive Director of UNICEF Iceland, Bylgja Árnadóttir, Head of Human Rights Affairs at the Ministry for Foreign Affairs, Jón Gunnar Ólafsson, Lecturer at the Faculty of Political Science, University of Iceland and Stella Samúelsdóttir, Executive Director of UN Women Iceland.